dperezjv/Getting-Cleaning_Data_Course_Project/README.md

     1. A R script called run_analisys.R
     2. A UCI HAR Dataset folder that contains the raw data.
-    3. The final tidy Data on step5.txt
+    3. The final tidy Data on tidyData.txt

 ###How to work: